 The cover is usually made from chrome or brass and is attached to the guitar with compression.

-The bridge cover was originally designed for the Telecaster, but can be used on any guitar with a similar style.
-Many people believe that the cover helps to give the guitar a more polished and professional look.
+The bridge cover was originally designed for the Telecaster.
+But it can be used on any guitar with a similar style.
+Many people believe that the cover helps to give the guitar a more polished look.

 Fender Guitars That Use a Bridge Cover

-While it is extremely rare to find these guitars with the original ashtray covers still intact, the models that were given them by Fender were:
+It’s extremely rare to find these guitars with the original covers still intact.
+The models that were given covers by Fender were:

 - Esquire (single pickup version of the Telecaster)